 bash$ grep -i memtotal /proc/meminfo

-The above command will just print out the field MemTotal from the output, which is the total memory that is installed in the system.
+The above command or example will just print out the field MemTotal from the output, which is the total memory that is installed in the system.
 You can use the grep command to filter the output further to display just the required fields or lines.